selfage/datastore_client/README.md

     return this.datastoreQuery;
   }
 }

-export let TASK_MODEL: DatastoreModelDescriptor<Task> = {
-  name: "Task",
-  key: "id",
-  excludedIndexes: ["id", "payload"],
-  valueDescriptor: TASK,
-}
 ```

 It's recommended to commit `task_model.ts` as part of your project, because you will need to reference the generated code in other files.
+We will explain its usage as an example below.

 It's also recommneded to commit `index.yaml` as well as upload it to Datastore, which looks like the following.